 Co-Director, Liverpool University Centre for Archive Studies

 I’m an archival studies scholar and educator based at the University of Liverpool since 2015.
 Previously, I was Deputy Director of the International Records Management Trust, leading policy and system design projects for records and archives management across Europe, Africa and the Caribbean.
-My professional background is in public sector information management in the UK and Australia, where I qualified as an archivist and records manager with a Masters in Information Management from Curtin University.
-I am currently a doctoral candidate in the Department of Information Studies at University College London.
+My professional background is in public sector information management in the UK and Australia.
+I have a PhD from University College London and a Masters in Information Management from Curtin University.